Free Van Westendorp's Price Sensitivity Survey

 -

-At what price would you start to think the product is getting expensive, but you still might consider buying it?
+At what price would you begin to think this product is getting expensive?

 -

-At what price would you consider the product to be so expensive that you would not consider buying it?
+At what price would you consider the product to be too expensive to purchase?

 -